evanderbatson/Primer-Infusions/README.md

 - Tiny Corners
     - This makes the button labels on the Four Corners the smaller caption type size to accomidate more label text

+- Listicle Mode
+    - For Primers that use descriptors as the number headings for a listicle layout.